This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 This tool is your bread and butter of self-massage and myofascial release.

-It is the first tool you are likely to use when first starting out.
-The classic foam roller is extremely versatile and can be used on most parts of the body.
+It is the first tool you will likely use when starting out.
+The classic foam roller is extremely versatile and can be used on most body parts.

 They’re widely used by athletes immediately before and immediately after workouts to support healthy fascia and muscle function.